-In the event of time being lost umpires have the discretion to reduce the length of the interval.
+In the event of time being lost the umpires have the discretion to reduce the length of the interval.

-Additional Hour - Subject to weather and light, in the event of play being suspended for any reason other than normal intervals, the playing time shall be extended by the amount of time lost up to a maximum of one hour.
-If the scheduled match start time is later than 1:00pm, this regulation will not apply.
+Additional Hour - Subject to weather and light, in the event of play being suspended for any reason other than normal intervals, the playing time shall be extended by the amount of time lost up to a maximum of one hour (assuming normal start time of 1pm) giving a revised latest finish time of 7.50 pm (subject again to over rates).
+If the original match start time is 2:00pm, this regulation will not apply.